rubytune/perf_check/README.md

 ## How to use

-Pick an url you want to bench
+In it's simplest incarnation, just feed an url to it

 ```
-$ perf_check /notes/browse
+$ bundle exec perf_check /notes/browse
 =============================================================================
 PERRRRF CHERRRK!
 Grab a coffee and don't touch your working tree (we automate git)
 =============================================================================